Did you know that physiotherapy can effectively help you manage chronic pelvic pain?

 What should I expect from a physio assessment session?

-Our physiotherapist, Rachel, has specific training in this area and will ask you a series of questions to develop a comprehensive overview of your condition.
+Our physiotherapist, Mandy, has specific training in this area and will ask you a series of questions to develop a comprehensive overview of your condition.

 Physical assessment usually involves gentle palpation of the stomach, buttock and thigh muscles to identify “hot spots” that require further treatment.